M3nny/comp-sci/Magistrale/Calculus and optimization/02 - Basics of linear algebra.md

 We can rewrite the previous linear function as:
 $$y=f(x)\iff Y=AX$$
-which states the strong relation between linear functions and matrices.
+which states the <u>strong relation between linear functions and matrices</u>.

 Now, there could be different basis in the same vectorial space, thinking about $\mathbb{R}^2$ we can imagine each point described by a vector, that represents the horizontal movement respect to the origin and the vertical movement to reach the defined point.